ckk0705/restaurant/README.md

-# Restaurant
+# Restaurants

-Restaurant reviews application with accesibility and responsiveness in mind.
+Restaurants reviews application with accesibility and responsiveness in mind.

 This is an exercise build for Udacity Senior Web Developer Nanodegree program.
 I tried to build a good, responsive and accessible user experience using HTML5 semantic elements and ES6 without any JS or Styling Framework (No Bootstrap or AngularJS in this one).